yunyuyuan/nuxt3-blog/README.en.md

 # Blog Features
 * 💻 **5-minute setup**.
 Quick deployment without writing a single line of code.
 * 🤝 **Easy to use**.
 Powerful admin interface that requires just one token to **update configurations, add/modify/delete blog content via web interface**, no need for `notepad` or `git push`.
-* 📷 **Integrated image hosting**.
-Integrated with smms image hosting and tinypng image compression, one-click upload for blog images.
 * 🌐 **Pure static**.
 Packaged as a pure static website, no backend required.
 * 🔍 **SEO friendly**.
 Every HTML page is pre-rendered, making it indexable by search engines.
+🔌 **Extensibility**.
+Provides multiple optional extension features, such as integration with smms image hosting service, display of real-time page views, giscus comment system, and site-wide search.
 * 🔒 **Encryption support**.
 Ability to encrypt any individual **article/record/culture** entry, or encrypt specific content sections that can only be viewed with a password.
   * 🚪Full page encryption:
       <img height="300px" src="https://s2.loli.net/2023/03/09/6loknpQFATqSOMB.png"/>